primer/react/docs/content/philosophy.md

 - Pattern Components

-Pattern components represent a commonly used pattern in our UI.
+Pattern components help us repeat commonly used UI patterns and interactions in order to maintain our brand and provide a great user experience.
 Some examples of pattern components are `Button`, `Avatar`, or `Label`.

 - Helper Components